uyuni-project/sumaform/README-LIBVIRT.md

 `package-mirror` needs access the SUSE engineering network (or VPN) at package download time.

-It can also be configured to use a different `libvirt` storage pool, for example on a separate disk.
+It also by default requires a different `libvirt` storage pool, because typically we want packages to be stored in a separate disk.
 By default the pool name is `data` and you can configure it with `virt-manager` like so:

 ![data pool configuration in virt-manager](help/data-pool-configuration.png)

+You can also override this setting and keep packages in the same pool as the base images and disks by changing the `libvirt_data_pool` parameter to `default`.

 ## Accessing the Virtual Machines